eerimoq/moblin/README.rst

 - Tap screen for manual focus.

-  - Return to auto focus with double tap.
+  - Return to auto focus with long press.

 - Stream connection status and uptime.